m8pple/eie1_fpga_lab/readme.md

-Make sure you document your progress and decisions as you go; you should be able to demonstrate that your solutions are functional because you worked well, not just because you worked hard and/or got lucky.
+Make sure you document your progress and decisions as you go; you should be able to demonstrate that your solutions are functional because you worked intelligently and applied good practises, not just because you worked hard and/or got lucky.